bgse-datascience-group8/conflicts_analysis_project/README.md

 ### The question and the problem it concerns

-How do political and social conflicts (such as a protest, demands and threats) correlate to the probability of another political conflict event nearby, in space or time?
+How do political and social conflicts (such as a protest, demands and threats) affect the likelihood other political conflict event nearby, in space or time?

 The answer to this question may affect how government and society can address, prepare for and possibly thwart conflict.
 Conflicts requires reactionary government resources, namely police and administrative forces.
 Understanding of the likelihood of conflict events may enable the alleviation of the negative externalities of conflict, such as violence.